 Academic Peer Mentors

-- All AMPs must complete TLTC333-Fundamentals of Academic Peer Mentoring prior to or concurrently with their first semester as an AMP (unless they have taken an approved equivelent).
+- All AMPs must enroll in and successfully complete TLTC333-Fundamentals of Academic Peer Mentoring concurrently with their first semester as an AMP (unless they have taken an approved equivalent).
 If they wish to receive course credit for AMP service, students may enroll in TLTC 399 (or a departmental equivalent) with the permission of the TLTC and the course instructor.

 - All AMPs must complete the University’s training on the Federal Education Rights and Privacy Act (FERPA) training prior to the start of the semester in which they are participating.
 AMPs must comply with FERPA and the University Policy and Procedures on the Disclosure of Student Education Records and promptly report any potential deviations to the course instructor.

 - AMPs should seek and adhere to guidance from the course instructor on appropriate dress, conduct, and communication with students and instructional staff.

 - Promptly identify to the course instructor any conflicts of interest, whether real or if they could reasonably be perceived by others to exist, and avoid any conduct that would create a new conflict of interest during that semester.